Matt Duffy Player Props: Royals vs. Mets

-On Tuesday, Matt Duffy (.222 slugging percentage in past 10 games, with no home runs) and the Kansas City Royals face the New York Mets, whose starting pitcher will be Jose Quintana.
-First pitch is at 8:10 PM ET.
+The Kansas City Royals and Matt Duffy, who went 2-for-3 last time in action, take on Kodai Senga and the New York Mets at Kauffman Stadium, Wednesday at 8:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Twins.
+He strung together two hits (going 2-for-3) in his most recent game against the Mets.

 Matt Duffy Game Info & Props vs. the Mets